-The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long-term.
+The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long term.
 The plan also limits or eliminates many nutritious foods, such as whole grains, beans, and certain vegetables.

 Fruits and vegetables also have many health benefits.
-Eating fruits and vegetables may lower the risk of several conditions, including heart and lung diseases.
-These foods may also impact cancer risk and help prevent weight gain.
+Eating fruits and vegetables may

 A lectin-free diet may be difficult for vegetarians or vegans to follow, as legumes, nuts, seeds, and whole grains provide plant-based protein.